Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### Invisible 3 (BEST INVISIBLE)
-<small>Restricts the client from sending any physics-related information.
-This means other people can topple you over.</small>
+###### Restricts the client from sending any physics-related information.
+This means other people can topple you over.
 ```
 {
     "DFIntPhysicsSenderMaxBandwidthBps": "1",